Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Review of the explored ML methods

 At the end of the flow block, one needs to choose a specific transformation $f$.
 So far, affine transformations of Eq. (\ref{eq: affine}) and Eq. (\ref{eq: maf_forward}) were used, which were combined with sampling from Gaussian conditionals as in Eq. (\ref{eq: mixtures}).
 Rather than relying on basic affine transformations, this approach can be extended to incorporate spline-based transformations.

 A spline is defined as a monotonic piecewise function consisting of $K$ segments (bins).
 Each segment is a simple invertible function (e.g. linear or quadratic polynomial, as in Ref. \cite{muller2019neural}).
-In this paper, rational quadratic splines are implemented, as proposed in Ref. \cite{durkan2019neural} and used by Ref. \cite{gao2020flow}.
-Rational quadratic functions are differentiable and are also analytically invertible, if only monotonic segments are considered.
+In this paper, rational quadratic splines are considered, as proposed in Ref. \cite{durkan2019neural} and used by Ref. \cite{Gao_2020}.
+Rational quadratic functions are differentiable and are also analytically invertible in the case of monotonic segments.
 The spline parameters are then determined from neural networks in an autoregressive way.
 The resulting autoregressive model, replacing affine transformations of Eq. (\ref{eq: maf_forward}) and its inverse Eq. (\ref{eq: maf_inverse}) with equivalent expressions for splines, is labelled as RQS in the studies of this paper.
 Symbolically, the generative step is thus:

 with an inverse

 where the $K$ represents the bin parameters and $\boldsymbol{\theta}$ denotes the remaining model (spline) parameters.